ajlopez/SimpleActors/README.md

-[Web Crawler using Remote Agents](https://github.com/ajlopez/SimpleActors/tree/master/samples/WebCrawlerRemote) sample has a server that launch the web crawling process, and many clients can be launched that collaborates with the download and harvest of new links to process.
+[Web Crawler using Remote Agents](https://github.com/ajlopez/SimpleActors/tree/master/samples/WebCrawlerRemote) sample has a server that launch the web crawling process, and many clients can be launched that collaborates with the download and harvest of new links to process (Work in Progress, Refactoring).

 ## Versions